The Undergraduate Major in Biology

 The major begins with a variety of introductory courses related to the different fields of Biology.
 Students will begin taking these courses, exploratory lab courses, and a selection of additional breadth courses in Chemistry, Math, Physics, and Statistics during their first two years.
 Advanced elective courses will be taken in the remaining two years.
 Although not required for any field of study, most Biology undergraduates choose to engage in at least one quarter of research in a lab on campus.
 Many go on to complete independent research that culminates in an Honors thesis and presentation.
 More information about the requirements for the B.S.
 Biology are included here.

-In the next step of the curriculum, students engage with fundamental areas of Biology through a set of six Bio Foundations courses, which cover key foundational disciplines of Biology.
-Students will take five of the six Bio Foundations courses depending on their area of emphasis within the major.
+In the next step of the curriculum, students engage with fundamental areas of Biology through Bio Foundations courses, which cover key foundational disciplines of Biology.
+Students will take anywhere from 2-4 Bio Foundations courses depending on their subplan within the major.
 These courses will delve into these fundamental areas of Biology and further build students’ skills in critical scientific thinking, reading the literature, and scientific communication.

-Each Bio Foundations courses is offered for 4 units:
+Each Bio Foundations course is offered for 4 units:

 - BIO 82 – Genetics